knowledgejunkie/Project-X/ReadMe.txt

        if you can't start the non-gui version without a X server, try to call pjx with the 'headless' option java -Djava.awt.headless=true -jar ProjectX.jar [options] <file>

+   (E) if you encounter frequently "OutOfMemory" Errors, define more RAM for the Java instance:
+       java -Xms128m -Xmx128m -jar ProjectX.jar [options] <files>
+       that reserves 128MB, instead of 64MB as default value.

    the compiling process doesn't take more than about 30 seconds.